-R&D Grant Funds are generally divided into three categories defined by the TRL levels:
+R&D grant funds are generally divided into three categories defined by the technology readiness levels:

-As a novel technology progresses through these 3 stages (from TRL1 to TRL9) the risk associated with successful commercialisation is reduced and so is the intervention rate offered by grant funder – typically from 100% at TRL1-3, 60-70% at TRL4-6 and 45% at TRL7-9.
+As a novel technology progresses through these three stages (from TRL 1 to TRL 9) the risk associated with successful commercialisation is reduced and so is the intervention rate offered by the grant funder – typically from 100% at TRL 1-3, 60-70% at TRL 4-6 and 45% at TRL 7-9.